-Laboratory Management: 2020 Guide - Moving Forward With Digital Pathology
+Laboratory Management: 2020 Guide - The Futiure of Digital Pathology

 A pathologist, a microscope, and a specimen on a glass slide in a laboratory setting.
 This is the foundation for pathology and has been for well over 150 years.
 It remains the preferred method of diagnosis for the great majority of today’s pathologists.
 But thanks to steady advancements in digital technology, a more efficient and scalable alternative continues to emerge.